 You’re ready to make the commitment.
 We’re here to offer support every step of the way.
 No matter your level or goal, our Fitness Trainers have the expertise, knowledge and enthusiasm to get you where you want to be.
 Stop by for one visit—just to get started you on the right foot—or opt for a package plan that delivers long-term results.
 Whatever you need, we’ll help you stay focused, safe and motivated.

-Complete the following to participate in our Fall 2019 Mentorship Program:
+Complete the following to participate in our Spring 2020 Mentorship Program:

 To begin working with a personal trainer, please complete this registration form so we can hand-select a trainer for you.
 Once you’ve submitted a form, you can expect to receive a phone call from our program manager to discuss your goals and what you’re looking for in a trainer.
 After that conversation, you’ll be matched with a trainer who will reach out to you.
-Due to a dramatic increase in inquiries, it may take longer to begin the match process.
+Due to high request volumes, expect matching times to be longer.
 If you are looking for a quicker turnaround time, check out our Small Group Training offerings, which offer a personal, progressive exercise experience.

 We use the three-site skinfold test to measure your body fat percentage.
 The trainer will explain your results and discuss next steps.
 Please wear shorts and a t-shirt.
 Allow 15 to 30 minutes for the analysis.

 This one-hour assessment includes an evaluation of your movement patterns, cardiovascular fitness, muscular strength, balance and overall health.
 Assessments are made while you are exercising and while you are at rest.
 This information will help to establish a fitness baseline and will be useful in setting goals and monitoring your progress.